How Data Encryption Protects Your Devices

 Let’s talk about how you can protect your devices by going over what data encryption is:

-1. Encryption Algorithms
+1. Encryption algorithms

 Using encryption algorithms protects data as it travels from computer to computer.
 There are several different types.